blbadger/blbadger.github.io/smaller-lms.md

 1. A mixer model with a smilar parameter number, and around 1/5th the 'effective' parameter number, reaches nearly identical loss after a fixed number of updates as a transformer.
 2. Given equal compute, the mixer reaches a much lower training and validation accuracy which is reflected in its autoregressive output relative to the transformer's.
-3. This is all possible without innovations that are now used nearly ubiquitous for transformers such as rotary positional encoding (or any explicit positional encoding at all) or embedding -langauge modeling head layer weight tying.
+3. This is all possible without innovations that are now used nearly ubiquitous for transformers such as attention, rotary positional encoding (or any explicit positional encoding at all) or weight tying between the embedding and langauge modeling head,